Is impressive Maddison now 'undroppable'?

 "We were always going to start James Maddison," the England boss said.

 "He's been playing really well for his club so we had no doubt he would fit in.
+His use of the ball was excellent."

 England are not in Euro 2024 qualifying action now until they face Malta on 16 June so Maddison's focus will now switch to helping Leicester - one point above the relegation zone - retain their Premier League status.